 It is another skill entirely to build a system that allows you to rapidly promote data pipelines from prototype to production, monitor the health and performance of those pipelines and ensure fault tolerance of the entire operational environment.
 Like performance optimization, I would argue that this is also a higher-level skill that you tend to see in much more senior engineers.

 Automation to Improve Data Engineer Productivity

 Many of the areas and task work covered in this post can be automated.

-But even for those that are automated, the data engineer needs to have a good fundamental understanding of how the basic systems work.
+But even for those that are automated, data engineering professionals need to have a good fundamental understanding of how the basic systems work.
 If they don’t know what’s happening under the cover, they can end up misusing the automation systems in the end.

-That said, to be a data engineer is clearly a tough job.
+That said, those in the data engineering profession have a tough job.
 To do it well, you need to develop a lot of skills across a wide variety of disciplines.